Zur Navigation springen Zum Inhalt springen Zum Footer springen

 Equipment

-The back is not the only place for bags and rucksacks on a bike tour - the weight of the equipment should ideally be distributed over several parts of the body and bike.
-Wind, rain or sun can lead to very different temperature sensations on the bike - a cold can best be avoided with professional cycling clothing.
-You should always have a change of suitable clothing to hand on a multi-day tour to be prepared for any eventuality.
-In addition to other important items of equipment, the necessary tools and repair utensils should not be forgotten.
-At high speeds, it is easy to take a wrong turn on a bike tour: Traditional and modern aids such as a cycle map or GPS device can help you find your way.
-You should also always have a small emergency kit with you.
+For bags and backpacks during a bike ride, space is not only on the back – the weight of the equipment should ideally be distributed across several body and bike parts.
+Wind, rain, or sun can cause very different temperature sensations on the bike – a cold can best be avoided with professional cycling clothing.
+On a multi-day tour, you should always have suitable change clothes on hand to be prepared for any eventuality.
+In addition to other important equipment, the necessary tools and repair materials should not be forgotten.
+At high speeds, you can quickly take a wrong turn on a bike ride: traditional and modern tools such as a bike map or a GPS device serve for orientation.
+You should always have a small emergency kit with you as well.

 Tips

-The Ulmbach dam invites you to swim in summer, so bring your swimming gear!
-And if you want to end the day in a convivial atmosphere with a beer or regional specialities, you can do so in the nearby pizzeria with beer garden.
+The Ulmbachtalsperre invites you to swim in summer, so bring swimwear!
+And those who want to end the day in a sociable round with a beer or regional specialties can do so in the beer garden with a lake view and playground.

 Literature